-4.4.2 Tidal Datum Recovery
+4.3.2 Tidal Datum Recovery

 Whenever tide stations are installed at historical sites, measures shall be taken to "recover" the established tidal datums through leveling which shall be accomplished by referencing the gauge or tide staff zero "0" to at least two existing bench marks (three bench marks are preferred) with a published tidal elevation.
 All possible effort must be applied to attempt to recover as many historic tidal benchmarks as possible.
 Through this process, the published MLLW elevation is transferred by level differences to the "new" gauge or tide staff and compared to the MLLW elevation computed from the new data on the same zero "0".
-Factors affecting the datum recovery (i.e., differences between old and newly computed datums) include the length of each data series used to compute the datums, the geographical location, the tidal characteristics in the region, the length of time between reoccupations, the sea level trends in the region, and the control station used.
-Based on all of these factors, the datum recovery can be expected to vary from +/- 0.03 m to +/- 0.08 m.
-Hence, this process also serves as a very useful quality control procedure.
-After a successful datum recovery is performed and bench mark stability is established, the historical value of MLLW shall be used as the operational datum reference for data from the gauge during hydrographic survey operations.